TotalMiner/totalminer.github.io/xml/items.md

 ### CircularYFPV: [float](/xml/data-types#float)

-The maximum height circular vertical movement of this item while swinging in first person.
+The maximum height of the circular vertical movement of this item while swinging in first person.

 #### [Table of Contents](#adding-and-modifying-items)